Equivariant stable homotopy methods in the algebraic K-theory of infinite groups

-where $\Gamma$ is the fundamental group of a closed aspherical manifold, and is therefore torsion-free.
 Now we observe the following facts.
 The Cartan map $\kappa \colon K(R) \to G(R)$ is an equivalence for the regular noetherian ring $\mathbb{Z}$.
 The map $\gamma$ is also an equivalence whenever $R$ is regular noetherian and $\Gamma$ is torsion-free, which is a much more subtle fact.
 Finally, for a very large class of groups $\Gamma$ with strict finite decomposition complexity, the Cartan map $\kappa_\Gamma$ on the right is an equivalence.
 So, in this geometrically important and very general situation, the two extreme maps $A_G (1)$ and $A (\mathit{VCyc})$ coincide up to homotopy.
 In both lines of research the fact is that studying these maps is technically and conceptually easier than $A (1)$ itself.

 The two parts of the diagram above and below $A(1)$ are two different approaches to analyzing the map.
 The Farrell-Jones conjecture is an attempt to modify the domain of $A(1)$ with the inherited problems of analyzing and possibly adjusting the domain.
 The G-theoretic approach is essentially an attempt to modify the target of $A(1)$ with the inherited need to compute the Cartan map.